This Is TimberTech

 Switching to composite decking is a no-brainer.
 Your outdoor living space should be a respite from the hectic world and a true extension of your home — not just another thing in your life demanding arduous maintenance.
 Scratches, stains, and splintering?!
 Hard pass.

 Current and prospective deck owners have all run into the composite vs. wood deck debate.
-For the newcomers, it’s a question of materials; older decks tend to be wood, while many newer decks consist of a composite wood/plastic combination.
+For the newcomers, it’s a question of materials; older decks tend to be wood, while many newer decks consist of a capped composite and capped polymer combination.

 Here are our top six reasons why we love composite boards for decks and porches:

 Does it rain where you live?
 How about snow?
 Do you live near a lake or ocean?
 Deck ownership is largely dealing with water management; in choosing smarter materials, you decide how much upkeep and maintenance will be required from you.

 Composite decks are durable.
 Changes in precipitation and temperature have a tendency to warp and rot outdoor materials, but some will hold up better than others.

 Wood has a tendency to accumulate mildew unless constantly supervised, and can warp drastically as the boards dry out after a winter thaw or an epic rainstorm.
 If you’re in a climate that fluctuates from wet to dry, sunny to overcast, then even more vigilance is required.